The Bankrate promise

 As part of its Extended Courtesy Pay program, Alliant may also cover debit card transactions that would have otherwise overdrawn an account.
 When transactions are covered through the Courtesy Pay programs, the full amount of the overdraft balance will be due immediately.

 Ally Bank eliminated overdraft fees during the COVID-19 pandemic in 2020.
 The online bank subsequently made the change permanent.
-In cases when a transaction is made that overdraws an account, the bank may cover the overdraft up to $250 — at the bank’s discretion — or decline the transaction.
-No fee is charged in either scenario.
+In cases where a transaction is declined that would otherwise overdraw the account, the bank does not charge a fee.

 Bank of America